ayunav/MeetupOrganizer/README.md

 - refactor auth code, separate into a different manager class
 - handle errors, create user facing alerts
 - add "Logging in..." progress indicator and "Successful login" UI/UX
+- add empty states: No upcoming events, no past events

 - nit: request access to photos on add photos button tapped, not on vc navigation
 - nit: change back nav button to red meetup color arrow, no string